 I am Vineet Tanna, currently a 3rd year student pursuing my B.Tech from National Institute of Technology Durgapur.
-I am associated with LMAD and its principles since 2011.
+I have been associated with LMAD and its principles since 2011.

 I initially attended the youth conference at Asia Plateau in 2011 on the suggestion of my father.
-At that time I was in the first year of my B.Tech and I had gone through the biggest shock of my life.
-Just a few months back I had lost my mother.
-I being only the son to my parents, was really kept close to them and had not been exposed to the world at all.
-My mother was the dearest person to me in my life.
-After she passed away, I was completely lost within myself and would hardly smile and interact with anyone, whereas at one point of time, I used to be one of the most talkative person.
+At that time, I was in the first year of my B.Tech and I had gone through the biggest shock of my life.
+Just a few months before then, I had lost my mother.
+Me being the only son to my parents was what kept me close to them and I hadn't been exposed to the world at all.
+My mother was the dearest person to me.
+After she passed away, I was completely lost and would hardly smile and interact with anyone, whereas at one point of time, I used to be one of the most talkative people.
 It was almost like the world around me had fallen apart and I had no idea what to do.

 The terrific life changing experience in 2011 and the people and their love brought me back to Asia Plateau as a participant in 2012.
 This time the four values of IofC-LMAD (honesty, purity, love and unselfishness) touched me.
-These values, along with speeches by various guests convinced me, that yes there can be an alternate way of life which I can lead that can make me a better person.
+These values, along with speeches by various guests convinced me that yes, there can be an alternate way of life which I can lead that can make me a better person.
 I am trying my best to lead my life in accordance with the above four mentioned values.
 Things have changed and I have become a better person, thus feeling much lighter from inside.
-Along with that I have become more energy conscious and try to avoid wastage of food, water and electricity in the best way I can in my hostel.
+Along with that I have become more energy conscious and have tried to avoid wastage of food, water and electricity in my hostel.
 My relations with my family and friends have improved.
-As is the aim of LMAD, “To change the nation we the youth of India have to change first” and “Be the change you want to see”, I want to become a better and a genuine person in life, contribute in my own way towards the changing of the world and make it a better place for living, and spreading love just like Asia Plateau.
+As is the aim of LMAD, “To change the nation we the youth of India have to change first” and “Be the change you want to see”, I want to become a better and a genuine person in life, contribute in my own way towards the changing of the world and make it a better place for living, spreading love just like Asia Plateau.